-- a.
-Sophomores in their second semester with a 2.5 unweighted GPA may enroll in SLS1103 only. - 3.
-Students must meet all prerequisite requirements for any academic dual enrollment course prior to registration.
-Students using courses from another accredited post-secondary institution or test scores (such as AICE, AP, IB, or CLEP scores) must submit official documentation to the college at least three (3) weeks prior to the term. - 4.
+- 3. Students must meet all prerequisite requirements for any academic dual enrollment course prior to registration.
+Students using courses from another accredited post- secondary institution or test scores (such as AICE, AP, IB, or CLEP scores) must submit official documentation to the college at least three (3) weeks prior to the term. - 4.
 Maximum course enrollments will be as follows: - a.
 Maximum of three (3) total dual enrollment courses per semester for all postsecondary institutions, including at the College. - 5.
 Students must maintain a minimum 2.0 college grade point average. - 6.
 If a student posts any grade of W, D, or F in a single term, regardless of cumulative high school or college GPA, the student will not be permitted to take dual enrollment classes in the following term. - 7.
-Students must adhere to College Expectations for Student Conduct and their High School Student Code of Conduct ("the Code").
+Students must adhere to College Expectations for Student Conduct and their High School Student Code of Conduct ('the Code').
 Students who disrupt the educational process shall be referred to the appropriate program manager for discipline in accordance with the Code.
 Discipline may include ineligibility for further dual enrollment participation. - 8.
 Senior-level students may not register under dual enrollment for courses with the College that conclude after their high school graduation. - 9.
 Exceptions to eligibility requirements will be considered on a case-by-case basis using a standard waiver process and will require prior approval from both participating high school and the College.
 Exceptions will include both academic and behavioral considerations.
 All requests for exceptions must be submitted at least three (3) weeks prior to the beginning of the term and a determination for such exception will be made prior to the first day of class.